Slicepop/ServiceDeskExtension/README.md

 Once loaded, you will need to refresh the service page.

-_The greatest extension not in the app store - wmed employee" - Richard Graziano_
+_"The greatest extension not in the app store - wmed employee" - Richard Graziano_